SummaryRead the full fact sheet

 Epidemic thunderstorm asthma forecasts in Victoria are available from 1 October to 31 December (the duration of the grass pollen season).

-Download the Vic Emergency app from Google Play or the App Store and set up a 'watch zone' for your location to make sure you're notified of the risk of an epidemic thunderstorm asthma event occurring.
-You can also visit the Vic Emergency thunderstorm asthma webpage for updates and information.
+Download the Vic Emergency app from or the and set up a 'watch zone' for your location to make sure you're notified of the risk of an epidemic thunderstorm asthma event occurring.
+You can also visit the for updates and information.

 Where to get help

 - In an emergency, always call triple zero (000)

 - Tel. – for expert health information and advice (24 hours, 7 days)

 - Tel.
 13 SICK () – for after-hours home GP visits (bulk billed)

 - - Asthma Australia has developed three apps to assist people with asthma and their carers.